fluent/fluent-plugin-s3/README.md

 Specifies the AWS KMS key ID to use for object encryption.
 You have to set "aws:kms" to `use_server_side_encryption` to use the KMS encryption.

+**compute_checksums**

+AWS SDK uses MD5 for API request/response by default.
+On FIPS enabled environment, OpenSSL returns an error because MD5 is disabled.
+If you want to use this plugin on FIPS enabled environment, set `compute_checksums false`.

 ### assume_role_credentials

 Typically, you use AssumeRole for cross-account access or federation.